Zagłębie Lubin: History

 The football team was founded in 1945 as OMTUR Lubin by local members of the Youth Organization of the Association of Workers’ Universities (Organizacja Młodzieży Towarzystwa Uniwersytetów Robotniczych, OMTUR).
 The team played matches on a pitch at Kościuszko Street.
 The games of OMTUR Lubin were very popular, attracting crowds of people.
-Among the opponents, was the team of the local Red Army garrison, which faced the Poles in autumn 1945.
+Among the opponents, was the team of the local Red Army garrison, which faced the Poles in the autumn of 1945.

 In March 1946, Klub Sportowy Zawisza, based on OMTUR Lubin, was formed (the name comes after a medieval knight, Zawisza Czarny).
 Among its players was Emil Czyżowski of Pogoń Lwów, Tadeusz Rela of Tarnovia Tarnów, and Stanisław Leśniewski, who had briefly played for Dynamo Kyiv.
 In 1946, Zawisza played in the Group IV, winning promotion to the newly formed A-Klasa.
 On May 5, 1946 Zawisza Lubin played its first ever league game against MKS Zgorzelec.
 In 1947, Zawisza won the Cup of Lower Silesia, and in the same year, the team from Lubin faced the team of the Northern Group of Forces, headquartered in nearby Legnica.
 The game, which Poles won 1–0, was attended by Marshal Konstantin Rokossovsky.

 In 1949, Zawisza Lubin changed name into Gwardia, and in 1951, to Spojnia.
 In 1953, the team returned to its original name, Zawisza.

 In 1957, rich deposits of copper were discovered in the area of Lubin.
 With the construction of the Lubin mine, the team gained a rich sponsor (see also KGHM Polska Miedz).
-In 1961, its name was changed into Górnik ("Miner").
+In 1961, its name was changed to Górnik ("Miner").
 In 1963, Górnik won promotion from the C-Klasa to the B-Klasa.
 Finally, in 1966, its name was changed to MKS Zagłębie Lubin, with MKS standing for Międzyzakładowy Klub Sportowy (Inter-Enterprise Sports Club).
 In 1968, Zagłębie won promotion to the third division.
 In the 1970s Zagłębie had nine departments: football, volleyball, basketball, boxing, handball, track and field, weight lifting, table tennis and contract bridge.
-In 1974, Alojzy Sitko became the football team's new manager.
-Zagłębie was a sensation in the 1975–76 Polish Cup, beating the reigning Polish Champions Ruch Chorzów, however, they eventually lost to Górnik Zabrze.
+In 1974, Alojzy Sitko became the team's new manager.
+Zagłębie was a sensation in the 1975–76 Polish Cup, beating the reigning Polish champions Ruch Chorzów, however, they eventually lost to Górnik Zabrze.

 In 1975, Zagłębie won a promotion to the second division, only to be relegated after one year.
 In 1978, it again was promoted and relegated after one year.
-The team was a sensation in the 1978–79 Polish Cup, beating GKS Katowice, Legia Warszawa and Górnik Zabrze, and reaching the semi-final, where it lost 0–3 to Wisła Kraków.
+The team was a sensation in the 1978–79 Polish Cup, beating GKS Katowice, Legia Warsaw and Górnik Zabrze, and reaching the semi-final, where they lost 0–3 to Wisła Kraków.